Updated: 10th February 2020

 Food allergies and intolerance are often associated with incorrect balance of bacteria (microflora) in the stomach (or gut flora).
 The gut contains both ‘good’ bacteria and ‘bad’ bacteria.
 According to research, helpful bacteria may assist in the prevention of allergies (1).

-Thus, bee pollen is recommended by some for allergies, because it contains beneficial microflora, which may therefore help with the prevention of allergies.
+Thus, some people recommend bee pollen for allergies, because it contains beneficial microflora, which may therefore help with the prevention of allergies.

-But......some argue that if you are goig to use bee pollen at all, it is important to note that bee pollen loses many of these beneficial qualities once it is dried, and only fresh bee pollen contains them (2).
+But......others argue that if you are going to use bee pollen at all, it is important to note that bee pollen loses many of these beneficial qualities once it is dried, and only fresh bee pollen contains them (2).

-is more difficult to get hold of than dried bee pollen supplements.
+Fresh bee pollen is more difficult to get hold of than dried bee pollen supplements - it is also quite an expensive way of increasing the levels of beneficial microflora.

 It’s not necessary to take fresh bee pollen for allergies.
 There are other ways to increase the level of beneficial microflora in the gut: